mengqian989/vzlib/medinfo2019/README.md

 fms -0.3346155 -0.3389852 0.04882348 -0.2145263  1.00000000
 ```

 ami and vd v are found to be strongly correlated.  ari has strong correlation with the three but it's not as strong as theirs.
-On the other hand, fms has weak to negative correlations.
-The follwing shows the scatter plots.
+On the other hand, fms has weak to negative correlations with the others.
+The following shows the scatter plot for each pair of metrics.

 ```R
 plot(x[,9:13])